MarwaJawas/RetweetManipulation/README.md

 <ol>
 <li> collecting data Using Twitter API </li>
 <li> extracting data and building a database </li>
-<li> building graph based on user's retweeing activity </li>
+<li> building graph based on user's retweeting activity </li>
 <li> extract some features: temporal, profile,  connection in the network </li>
 </ol>
-Finally, that results in prdict fake retweeter based on top important feature  <br>
+Finally, that results in predict fake retweeters based on top important feature  <br>